TAUSBV/dqf-api/README.md

 ```
 http://dqf.taus.net/api/v1/productivityProject/<project id>/task/<task id>/segment?source_segment=The+car+key+is+black.&target_segment=Der+Schl%FCssel+ist+schwarz.&new_target_segment=Der+Autoscchl%FCssel+ist+schwarz.&time=12000&cattool=13&tm_match=0&mtengine=5&mt_engine_version=""
 ```
 creates a post-edited segment in DQF.
+The request needs to be authorized by supplying the `project_key` in the HTTP header variable `DQF_PROJECT_KEY` and the translator key in the HTTP header variable `DQF_TRANSLATOR_KEY`.

 The source of the segment was "The car key is black." and the machine translation from Bing Translator was "The key is black.".
 The segment was post-edited using MemoQ to "Der Autoschlüssel ist schwarz." within 12 seconds.
 Note that the segment text needs to be URL-escaped, in this case the German umlaut ü, otherwise there will be misencoded characters in the database.

 ## Viewing reports
 In the DQF web interface the status of the project has now changed to "Active" in the project overview and you can start viewing reports on the project, for example our post-editing rate for this project is 1500 words/hour.